Privilegium Maius: Effects

 Emperor Charles IV refused to confirm the Privilegium maius, although he accepted some claims.
 The discoverer of the forgery was his advisor, the poet and scholar Petrarch.
 However, Frederick III, of the House of Habsburg, who became Holy Roman Emperor, 1452, confirmed the document and made it part of imperial law, thus making fiction into fact.
 From then on, the status as claimed by the document became widely accepted.
 Frederick also extended the Privilegium maius by granting the power of ennoblement for his family as hereditary rulers of Austria (this power was normally reserved for the emperor).
 Thus, the act of confirmation by Frederick was what elevated the House of Habsburg to a special rank within the Empire.
 (Note: "Hatte sein Vater durch Anerkennung des Privilegium maius dem Haus einen besonderen Rang im Reich verschafft, so steigerte Maximilian das Ansehen und den Anspruch der Dynastie durch genealogische Spekulationen [...]")

 The Privilegium maius had great influence on the Austrian political landscape.
-The Habsburg archduke arrogated an almost king-like position, and demonstrated this to outsiders through the usage of special insignia.
+In time, the Austrian archdukes arrogated an almost king-like position, and demonstrated this to outsiders through the usage of special insignia.
 The Habsburgs gained a new foundation for their rule in these lands; in a way, the House of Habsburg and Austria became a single unit.
 The family subsequently published special editions of the documents, and forbade all discussion of their authenticity.

 With the dissolution of the Holy Roman Empire in 1806, the Privilegium maius finally lost its meaning.
 In 1852, it was proven a forgery by historian Wilhelm Wattenbach.